-Prior to coming to Lewis & Clark College, Teresa taught at the University of Connecticut (UConn) in Storrs, CT.
-While there, she served as Director of the Marriage and Family Therapy Doctoral and Master’s programs.
-Teresa also taught family therapy at Pacific Lutheran University (PLU) in Tacoma WA and at Northern Illinois University (NIU) in DeKalb, IL.
-She has directed university family therapy clinics at NIU, PLU, and UConn.
-Originally from Arizona, Teresa has spent most of her adult life in Washington State.
+Prior to coming to Lewis & Clark, Dr. McDowell served as Director of the Marriage and Family Therapy Doctoral and Master’s programs at the University of Connecticut (UConn).
+Teresa also taught family therapy at Pacific Lutheran University (PLU) and at Northern Illinois University (NIU).
+Originally from Arizona, Teresa has spent most of her adult life in the Pacific Northwest.

 Areas of Expertise

 Marriage and Family Therapy; Professional Education; Problem Gambling Treatment; Program Evaluation; Social Research

 Dr. McDowell and her colleagues, Carmen Knudson-Martin and J. Maria Bermudez, are currently working on the 2nd edition of their book “Socially Attuned Family Therapy: Guideline for Clinical Practice.”
 Teresa continues to work in the areas of social research, professional education, and program evaluation.

 McDowell, T. (2019).
 Working with Families in Problem Gambling Treatment.
 Oregon Health Authority Problem Gambling Services.

 McDowell, T., Knudson-Martin, C. & Burmudez, M. (2018).
 Socioculturally Attuned Family Therapy: Guidelines for Equitable Theory and Practice.
 Routledge.

 McDowell, T. (2015).
 Applying Critical Social Theories to Family Therapy Practice.
 AFTA Springer Briefs in Family Therapy.